nettie168/tech515-sparta-test-app-cicd/README.md

 ## Sparta Node Sample App

-Check jenkins can copy a test.txt to ec2, by adding ip to known hosts
+Check jenkins can copy app to ec2 and run app

 ## Description